 - Your draft (either complete manuscript or separate passages/chapters) is written.

-- Your draft is fed through an online grammar checker to ensure adherence to rules.
+- The draft is then fed through a grammar checking program to ensure adherence to rules.

-- Your grammar-checked draft is fed into AutoCrit for style corrections – minimizing non-grammatical issues such as repetition, clichés, poor pacing, over-description and adverb overload.
-Should you wish, it’s at this stage you can make use of AutoCrit’s Standout Fiction Algorithm to compare your work to successful novels in your genre – giving you the best possible context-driven guidance for your personal line edit.
+- Your grammar-checked draft is put through AutoCrit’s series of editing reports for style corrections – minimizing non-grammatical issues such as repetition, clichés, poor pacing, over-description and adverb overload.
+Should you wish, it’s at this stage you can compare your work to successful novels in your genre – giving you the best possible context-driven guidance for your personal line edit.

 - Your freshly self-edited writing is passed to your human editor, who gets to work straight away on story development – pointing out flaws in character arcs, story beats, logical inconsistencies, and all those finer details that get the story itself to a publishable standard.

-To get the most out of your writing process, you need to take care of the fundamentals before you attack the root of your manuscript: The narrative.
-As wonderful as AutoCrit is, it can’t tell you that your plot is eerily similar to something that was published last year, or that the scene in the coffee shop needs relocating to the train station.
+To get the most out of your writing process, you need to take care of the fundamentals before you attack the narrative root of your manuscript.
+As wonderful as AutoCrit is, it can’t tell you that your plot is eerily similar to something that was published last year, or that the scene in the coffee shop needs to be relocated to the train station.

 As a fiction writer, when you look at the four-step process you see above, which part appears most superfluous?